 Specify maximum memory in megabytes that can be used by mysqlbackup.
-Formerly applied only to apply-log operation, but in MySQL Enterprise Backup 3.8 and higher it applies to all operations.
+It applies to all operations.
 Do not include any suffixes such as mb or kb in the option value.

-Default: 100 for apply-log not used with --uncompress, 400 for all operations (in megabytes).
+Default: 100 for apply-log without uncompression, 400 for all other operations (in megabytes).

 The memory limit specified by this option also caps the number of 16MB buffers available for multithreaded processing.
 For example, with a 400 MB limit, the maximum number of buffers is 25 (except for a cloud backup, for which extra memory is needed, and the maximum number of buffers is 18).
-If additional buffers are required because you increased the values for --read-threads, --process-threads, --write-threads, and/or --number-of-buffers, increase the --limit-memory value proportionally.
+If additional buffers are required because you increased the values for --read-threads, --process-threads, --write-threads, and/or --number-of-buffers, increase the --limit-memory value accordingly.